PROCEDURE FOR DEFIBRILLATION IN CCTC

 2. Turn Defibrillator on and ensure dial is set to "Defib".

-4. Charge paddles before placing paddles to chest.
-The paddles can be charged using the "Charge" button on the paddle or on the front of the monitor
+4. Charge the pads.
+The paddles can be charged using the "Charge" button on the front of the monitor.

-Ensure the paddles do not come in contact with ECG leads.
+Ensure the pads do not come in contact with ECG leads.

 The only treatment for fibrillation is delivering electrical current immediately to the myocardium.
 Biphasic defibrillators are more successful at converting VF with the first shock.